 Businesses are constantly challenged to give up status quo (the groundhog day), to be open to reinventing themselves, to approach needs differently, design value differently to meet changing demand.
-Often the current industry snapshot & competitive forces, challenge businesses to run like an “experiment”, move from one orbit to another.

 Here are 3 reasons why cross-functional roles, is a sustainable alternative to work & workplaces.

 1. Cross-functional roles inspire agility through ‘playfulness’ as boundaries aren’t taken too seriously

 Cross-functional roles do not have static titles or descriptions of responsibility.

 Dynamic assumption of responsibilities (and necessary expansion / contraction) is expected to happen in realtime.

 Individuals get to engage in a ‘teamsport’, where work happens from a state of playfulness, and one is merely ‘experimenting’ ideas and getting help / cheering others to implement them.

 In today’s information age where collective intelligence is pretty much open sourced (let’s call it the Humanity X.O collectives), there’s hardly a need for one to limit themselves to a set of skills.
 Assistive Intelligence / Automation / Analysis is readily accessible on demand, within a few clicks.